DaveKeehl/svelte-reveal/packages/svelte-reveal/README.md

 #### Disable SSR for the whole page

-This is probably the last thing you want to do, but if you're ok turning SSR off for the whole page you do as follows.
+This is probably the last thing you want to do, but if you're ok turning SSR off for the whole page you can do as follows.
 By doing so the page will always have the DOM available and the action will work fine.

 ```typescript
 // +page.ts